Share

 Reduced Compound Growth

-When you take a loan from your 401k, you're essentially borrowing from your future self.
+When you take a loan against your 401k, you're essentially borrowing from your future self.
 This means that the money you withdraw is no longer invested, missing out on potential market gains.
-Over time, this can significantly reduce the compound growth of your retirement savings.
-Even though you pay back the loan with interest, the amount is usually less than what the investments could have earned if left untouched.
+Over time, this can significantly reduce the compounding growth effect of any retirement savings.
+Even though you pay back the loan with interest, the amount is usually a lot less than what the investments would have earned if left untouched.

 Impact on Retirement Readiness